DanCommitsGit/LethalSaveManager/README.md

 ## Features ✨
 - Create, delete, and rename backups of your save files.
 - Manage an unlimited number of saves.
-- Built using C#, .NET 8, and WPF for a robust and user-friendly experience.
+- Built using C#, .NET 8, and WinForms for a robust and user-friendly experience.

 ## Installation 🔧
 You can download the latest standalone executable from the [releases page](https://github.com/DJ13423/LethalSaveManager/releases/latest).